Jharkhand elections: Marginal increase in number of candidates with criminal background

 Candidates with cases related to Kidnapping: 10 candidates have declared cases related to kidnapping.

-Red Alert Constituencies*: 60 out of 81 constituencies (74%) are red alert in the Jharkhand assembly elections have 3 or more candidates with declared criminal cases.
-62 out of 81 constituencies (77%) in the Jharkhand assembly elections 2014 had 3 or more candidates with declared criminal cases.
+Red Alert Constituencies*: 60 out of 81 constituencies (74 per cent) are red alert in the Jharkhand assembly elections have 3 or more candidates with declared criminal cases.
+62 out of 81 constituencies (77 per cent) in the Jharkhand assembly elections 2014 had 3 or more candidates with declared criminal cases.

 Jharkhand polls phase 5: Average asset of candidates is Rs 1.31 crore